Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 How many clients are you working with?

 A busy agent is generally a good agent.
-Sadly, many agents are part-time weekend warriors who won’t care if you need price reductions to make up for their lack of marketing and negotiation skill.
+Sadly, many agents are part-time weekend warriors who won’t care or know how to resolve issues in your sale created by their lack of marketing and negotiation skill.
 You want to make sure they sell your house under the best terms and best price.

 What is your sale to list price ratio?